 - Unprepared for predator attacks – There are day and night predators.
 Is your coop prepared to keep out predators at night?
 Do you have any defenses for the daytime?

 Some people use Geese, others use Great Pyrenees or other livestock guardian dogs.
-The other thing you need to do is prepare yourself.

 - Not researching and being ready for sick or wounded birds – What if a bird is hurt?
 What do you have to help your sick or wounded birds?
 Check out the Chicken First Aid Kit post, to learn how to put one together.